hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 ### Configuration

-The configuration is derived from host files in the Ansible [inventory][inventory].
+The configuration is derived from host and group files in the Ansible [inventory][inventory].
 They contain the variables that the tasks of the role use.
-Each site uses a different inventory and, thus, different host files to allow for site-specific configurations as shown below.
-There is no other group-specific configuration of the firewalls in the `group_vars` in each site.
+Each site uses a different inventory and, thus, different host and group files to allow for site-specific configurations as shown below.

+#### Hosts

 The Ansible hosts are defined as follows in the files `site1/hosts` and `site2/hosts`: